Dspiper/UFOs/README.md

 <img width="1428" alt="Screen Shot 2021-04-18 at 8 36 04 PM" src="https://user-images.githubusercontent.com/77817870/115179471-3c253580-a088-11eb-9193-5124ff507e1c.png">

 ## Summary:
-On drawback of the new design of the webpage is that it does not return any error messages for criteria entered incorrectly.
+One drawback of the new design of the webpage is that it does not return any error messages for criteria entered incorrectly.
 A recommendation for future development would be to have error messages for search criteria entered incorrectly and a message when no results are found.
-Another recommenation would be to have drop-down menus with avaiable search criteria for the date, city, state, country and shape fields.
-This would help users by provding them a list of the criteria avaiable to filter the table.
+Another recommendation would be to have drop-down menus with available search criteria for the date, city, state, country and shape fields.
+This would help users by providing them a list of the criteria available to filter the table.